Getting Out of Mud, Sand & Snow: Equipment, Techniques, Rules & TacticsUpdated Dec. 14, 2020

-Making sure you have tires which are appropriate for your driving environment and in tip-top condition is the smartest way to prevent yourself getting stuck.
+Making sure you have tires that are appropriate for your driving environment and in tip-top condition is the smartest way to prevent yourself from getting stuck.

 Your tires must be inflated to the pressure recommended in your car owner’s manual, to give you the maximum amount of traction in slippery conditions.